 The Primary Contractor and its BH-MCO must provide Members access to FQHCs and RHCs within the Provider Network.
-The Primary Contractor and its BH-MCO must pay FQHC and RHC rates no less than Fee-for-Service Prospective Payment System (PPS) rate(s), as determined by the Department.
+The Primary Contractor and its BH-MCO must pay FQHCs and RHCs rates that are not less than Fee-for-Service Prospective Payment System (PPS) rate(s), as determined by the Department.
 The Primary Contractor and its BH-MCO must include in its Provider Network every FQHC and RHC that is willing to accept PPS rates as payment in full.